nmathew98/vault/system-design.md

 			- GCP Cloud Functions <=> AWS Lambda
 			- GCP Cloud Run <=> AWS Fargate
 			- GCP App Engine <=> AWS ECS
+	- Parallel/Multithreading/Concurrent workflows
+		- Design for one and make that parallel instead of designing for parallel using something like GNU Parallel

 ## Internet